omerwax/asteroids/README.md

 ## Directory and Files structure
 - src/ - a folder that contains all the required source code files
-- include - afolder that contains all the required header files
+- include/ - a folder that contains all the required header files
+- img/ - a folder that contains all the required image files
+- sfx/ - a folder that contains the sound effects
 - fonts/ - folder that contains TrueType font files required for text rendering
 - cmake/ - a folder that contains cmake modules for finding SDL2 and SDL2_ttf libs automatically, taken from [here](https://github.com/toivjon/sdl2-space-invaders)